artifex404/new-wp/README.md

 ##Configuration

-When installed, be sure to edit the ~/new-wp.sh file and enter correct WP-CLI, PHP and MySQL binaries paths.
+When installed, edit the ~/new-wp.sh file and enter the correct paths to WP-CLI, PHP and MySQL binaries.

 ##Usage
 new-wp